 Day 15: Tour Ends (Departure for onwards destination)

-Price for meals and drinks during the trek Allow US$ 200.00 per person (off-course you are going to pay every day directly by yourself to the tea houses during the trek.it is just a guideline)
+Price for meals and drinks during the trek Allow US$ 22-25 per person per day for trekking (off-course you are going to pay every day directly by yourself to the tea houses during the trek.it is just a guideline)

 Single supplement US$ 150.00 per person ( you will get single room in kathmandu and during the trek. you can also book your trekking tour as a single with us. in this case we will charge little higher)

-Trekking prices with out hotel in kathmandu will cost US$ 525.00 per person.
+Trekking prices with out hotel in kathmandu and in pokhara will cost US$ 500.00 per person.

 Off-course it is always possible to upgrade the hotel in kathmandu according to your budget and interest.
 But it will cost you extra and you need to pay the differences.

 Hotel we use in this tour (Standard class hotel)

 Kathmandu Prince Hotel (standard class hotel)